inertialsense/docs.inertialsense.com/docs/user-manual/gnss/rtk_compassing.md

 DID_FLASH_CONFIG.gps2AntOffset[X,Y,Z]
 ```

-These values describe the distance of each GPS antenna from the uINS [Sensor Frame](../../reference/coordinate_frames/#sensor-frame) origin in the direction of the Sensor Frame axes.
+These values describe the distance of each GPS antenna from the IMX [Sensor Frame](../../reference/coordinate_frames/#sensor-frame) origin in the direction of the Sensor Frame axes.
 The [Sensor Frame](../../reference/coordinate_frames/#sensor-frame) is identified by the X, Y, Z axes labeled on the hardware.
 The Z-axis is positive in the downward direction.

 ![coordinate_frames](../images/coordinate_frames.png)